lukegtc/Cellular_RW/blogpost.md

 **Cellular random walks with boundary/co-boundary, upper and lower adjacency matrices improve cellular walk positional encodings within GIN models.** From this set of experiments, we can note that the inclusion of all types of graph complex traversing results in the lowest loss values.
-This is because a more detailed encoding of the node positions is created, as it allows for the random walk to develop more concise relations between the complices.
+This is because a more detailed encoding of the node positions is created, as it allows for the random walk to develop more concise relations between the complexes.

 **When using Cellular Random Walk on the original GIN and Gated GCN architectures, the boundary traversing method performed best.**
 When comparing all types of traversing methods used, the implementation making use of the boundary/co-boundary adjacency